detectivesheepy/cell-v/README.md

 ## Vercel

 Vercel’s Frontend Cloud provides the developer experience and infrastructure to build, scale, and secure a faster, more personalized Web.

+## CellV

+CellV is a version of Vercel hosted privately, sending zero information to Vercel or anyone else.

 ## Deploy